Sarathkumar254/ML_Projects_list/README.md

 ### Deployment

-If you want to view the deployed model, then follow the links mentioned below:
+If you want to view the deployed model, then follow the links mentioned below:\
-• GitHub:

 • Web App: https://iplscoreprediction254.herokuapp.com